iamajitsingh/django3-ToDoApp/README.md

 4. Add description to your To-Dos.
 5. Mark certain To-Dos as '**Important**': Assign Priority to your work!
 6. Mark To-Dos as 'Completed' if you successfully completed the task or mark them as 'Couldn't Complete' if you couldn't!
-7. Get notification emails for important To-Dos.
+7. Get notification emails for important To-Dos and some other stuff.

-## Instructions to contribute
+## Help us by contributing!
+Tips for getting started:
 1. Fork the repo.
 2. Clone the version of your fork locally.
 3. Create a virtual environment and activate it.
 Not required but highly recommended.